vmware/dod-compliance-and-automation/aria/operations/8.x/docs/known-issues.md

 - If utilizing InSpec, include the "skip_control" directive:
   - In the file "aria/operations/8.x/v1r3-srg/inspec/vmware-aria-operations-8x-stig-inspec-baseline/controls/photon.rb"
   - Add a line for "skip_control 'PHTN-40-000133'", instructing InSpec to skip that control when performing the audit.

+### [PHTN-40-000127,PHTN-40-000237,PHTN-50-000127,PHTN-50-000237] Aide package is not available

+Related issue: None

+The AIDE package is not available for current versions of Aria Operations.
+The AIDE package will be implemented in future releases.
+These controls should be marked 'Not Applicable' in current Aria Operations environments.